flatironinstitute/sciware/24_Types/main.md

 ### Final

-- Means that a variable should not be assigned to after it's defined
+- Means you shouldn't change the variable's value
   - Like `const` in JavaScript/TypeScript, C/C++/C#, etc.

 ```python